 If an apartment building employee receives your package, ask her or him to deposit it inside your apartment, rather than leaving it in a lobby or public space.
 Yes, you should tip extra for that service, too.

-The best way to deal with delivering packages to apartments in Las Vegas is to cleverly avoid apartment package delivery in the first place:
+The best way to deal with delivering packages to the The Del Mar Terrace Apartments, or other apartment complexes in Phoenix and Las Vegas is to cleverly avoid apartment package delivery in the first place:

 - Rent a post office box—Most post offices offer extended lobby hours, and will slip a package alert paper into your mailbox.
 You take the slip to the counter clerk during counter hours and get your package (though size and weight limits may apply).